Permanent Magnet Rotors

-HIGH EFFICIENCY MOTORS WITH POWER-DENSE PERMANENT MAGNET MATERIALS
+HIGH-EFFICIENCY MOTORS WITH POWER-DENSE PERMANENT MAGNET ROTOR MATERIALS

 Arnold manufactures Recoma® 35E, the world’s most power-dense samarium cobalt material available on the market today.
 This innovative magnetic material is critical to boosting performance in the aerospace, automotive and motor sport industries, providing superior power density without adding weight.

 Arnold produces high performance permanent magnet motor components and sub-assemblies for aerospace and defence, industrial, automotive, and motor sport applications, such as:

 - KERS — Kinetic Energy Recovery System, which includes a composite sleeved RECOMA® SmCo magnet rotor for a 50,000+ RPM, 100KW+ system